kevinkahn/softconsole/docs/useagenotes.md

     apikey = <key>

 ```

+The general model here is that there is a single entry to define the weather provider and supply the key it needs to
+demonstrate you are an authorized user.
+Then you define locations for which you want the weather pulled and any other
+parameters needed to pull the weather, e.g., how often to refresh it.
+The type of each location is the name of the
+weather provider.
+This entry results in a populated store under the name of the location that can be used to build
+screens.
+Look at weathersources.cfg and any of the example weather screens to see how this goes together.

 The **Weatherbit** provider supports an optional additional parameter units which can be set to 'I' or 'M' to indicate
 respectively Imperial or Metric readings.
 The default is Imperial.
 Weatherbit supports either a Lat/Log pair or a City,